OpenEVSE/openevse_esp32_firmware/docs/wired-ethernet.md

 ## Operation

-The ESP32-gateway supports both WiFi and Ethernet, if an Ethernet cable is not connected the ESP32-gateway will broadcast a WiFi AP `OpenEVSE_xxx`, connect with PSK `openevse`.
+The ESP32-gateway supports both WiFi and Ethernet, if an Ethernet cable is not connected the ESP32-gateway will broadcast a WiFi AP `OpenEVSE_xxx`, connect with Passkey `openevse`.

 When an Ethernet cable is connected WiFi will be disabled and the local network IP address and hostname displayed on the LCD.